-To some, Annapolis may be best known as the home of the United States Naval Academy, with around 4,400 “midshipmen” studying and training here at any given time.
-It’s counterpart for the Army is at Westpoint and the Air Force (think Top Gun) is Colorado Springs.
+To some, Annapolis may be best known as the home of the United States Naval Academy with around 4,400 “midshipmen” studying and training here at any given time.
+Its counterpart for the Army is at Westpoint and the Air Force (think Top Gun) is Colorado Springs.

 You can arrange a guided walking tour of the Academy, which was founded in 1845 at the site of an old fort on the water.
-The tours are conducted by a local with a keen love for the history, trivia and stories of the Academy and its notable buildings and training grounds.
+The tours are usually conducted by a local with a keen love for the history, trivia and stories of the Academy and its notable buildings and training grounds.
 Bring your passport, you’ll need it to get past the guards into the grounds.

 One of the main gates to enter the U.S. Naval Academy with the Navy motto “Ex scientia, tridens”

 Football fans will all be aware of the Army-Navy rivalry, the most famous, longest running televised (since 1945) annual match-up.
 And while that particular game is usually played in Philadelphia, the Navy football team trains and plays its six home games in Annapolis.
-Definitely a unique sports experience worth catching if the timing is right, and this past season saw a particularly strong Navy team go on to win all six of their home games to appreciative fans.
+Definitely a unique sports experience worth catching if the timing is right, and this past season saw a particularly strong Navy team go on to win all six of their home games in front of appreciative fans.

 Explore the past

 Annapolis, and particularly its historic district which begins down by the harbour and spans 45 blocks, makes for a great walking town, and especially for history buffs.
 You can either read up on the history and visit key spots yourself or arrange for a guided tour.
 A check-in at the Annapolis Visitor Centre (45 West Street) is a great idea, staff there can help you with a map and an itinerary.